Pierluigi SALVO ROSSI

 He is an IEEE senior member (since 2011).
-He serves as an executive editor for the IEEE Communications Letters (since 2019), an area editor for the IEEE Open Journal of the Communications Society (since 2019), an associate editor for the IEEE Transactions on Signal and Information Processing over Networks (since 2019) and an associate editor for the IEEE Transactions on Wireless Communication (since 2015).
-He was a senior editor for the IEEE Communication Letters (from 2016 to 2019), an associate editor for the IEEE Communication Letters (from 2012 to 2016) and a Guest Editor for Elsevier Physical Communication (in 2012).
+He serves as an executive editor for the IEEE Communications Letters (since 2019), an area editor for the IEEE Open Journal of the Communications Society (since 2019), an associate editor for the IEEE Transactions on Signal and Information Processing over Networks (since 2019) and an associate editor for the IEEE Sensors Journal (since 2021).
+He was an associate editor for the IEEE Transactions on Wireless Communication (from 2015 to 2020), a senior editor for the IEEE Communication Letters (from 2016 to 2019), an associate editor for the IEEE Communication Letters (from 2012 to 2016) and a Guest Editor for Elsevier Physical Communication (in 2012).
 He was awarded Exemplary Senior Editor for the IEEE Communications Letters (2018).

 His research interests fall within the areas of communications, machine learning, and signal processing.

 Scientific, academic and artistic work

 Displaying a selection of activities.
 See all publications in the database

 - (2015) A Systematic Framework for Composite Hypothesis Testing of Independent Bernoulli Trials.
 IEEE Signal Processing Letters. vol. 22 (9).